|

 The Warrior's Way

-to write about it that I realized just how effectively this movie's
+write about it that I realized just how effectively this movie's

 deceptively simple beauty and entertaining story line